srackham/cryptor/README.md

 ## Implementation Notes
 - To ensure minimal use of Web currency APIs (which are often throttled) Portfolio valuations, crypto prices and exchange rates are cached to the local `$HOME/.cryptor` default configuration directory.
 Use the `-refresh` option to bypass the cache and fetch the latest asset prices and exchange rates.

+- By convention, crypto and currency symbols are converted to upper case.

 - The configuration directory can be specified with the `-confdir` option.

 - Portfolio valuations for the current day are saved to the `$HOME/.cryptor/valuations.json` file.
 Valuations for past dates (using the `-date` option) are not saved.